-- Parents are required to notify the school nurse if they suspect their child has a communicable disease. - 2.
-In certain cases, students with a communicable disease may be excluded from school or sent home from school following notification of the parent or guardian. - A student excluded because of a communicable disease will be permitted to return to school only when the parent or guardian brings to the school a letter from the student's doctor stating that the student is no longer contagious or at risk of spreading the communicable disease.
+- In certain cases, students with a communicable disease may be excluded from school or sent home from school following notification of the parent or guardian. - A student excluded because of a communicable disease will be permitted to return to school only when the parent or guardian brings to the school a letter from the student's doctor stating that the student is no longer contagious or at risk of spreading the communicable disease.